A Peace of History…

-In June, 1992 the idea of Tools For Solidarity Charity in Belfast was born.
-We drew up a business and development plans and after many meetings we finally chose the logo.
+In June 1992 the idea of charity in Belfast was born.
+We drew up business and development plans and after many meetings, we finally chose the logo.

-Our main aim was to open a full time project and raise funds to pay for the building and 3 employees.
-That’s how we started to raise funds within gigs, pub quizzes, jumble sales, raffles and sponsored bike rides to Stangford and back.
+Our main aim was to open a full-time project and raise funds to pay for the building and 3 employees.
+That’s how we started to raise funds within gigs, pub quizzes, jumble sales, raffles and sponsored bike rides to Stanford and back.

-On the 27th of May, 1994 Tools for Solidarity Charity workshop in Belfast officially opened on the Crumlin Road as a full time project.
+On the 27th of May, 1994 Tools For Solidarity as an official charity in Belfast has opened on the Crumlin Road.
 It was also the time when our first long-term international volunteer Dunla, from Finland, arrived!